playitlabs/song-requests/README.md

 Your app will be deployed and accessible at the URL provided by Digital Ocean, e.g. `<your-app-name>.ondigitalocean.app`.
 You can configure a custom domain under Settings > Domains if desired.

-You may access the admin dashboard at `<your-app-name>.ondigitalocean.app/admin` and log in with the password you set in the environment variables.

 Note: The app will automatically pull the latest version of the container image when deploying.
 If you want to update to a newer version later, you can trigger a manual deployment from the Digital Ocean dashboard.

+### Accessing the Admin Dashboard

+You may access the admin dashboard at `<your-app-name>.ondigitalocean.app/admin` and log in with the password you set in the environment variables.

 ### How to add requests to PlayIt Live